hkparker/TLB/README.md

 })
 ```

 It is also possible to insert sockets into an existing server and have them tagged.
+This lets peer-to-peer applications dial sockets on startup as well as accept connections once started.

 ```go
 socket := // any net.Conn